Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 - A greeting addressing the hiring manager by name

-- A brief introduction of yourself and your qualifications
+- Introducing yourself and showcasing your relevant qualifications

-- A summary of your relevant experience and skills
+- Highlighting your relevant experience and skills

-- Expressing your enthusiasm for the position and the company
+- A statement of your interest in the position and the company

-- A closing and contact information
+- Providing a professional closing and your contact details

 Dear [Hiring Manager’s Name],

-I am writing to express my desire to be considered for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
-I am highly skilled and experienced professional in [Your field], I believe I would make the ideal choice for this opportunity.
+I am writing to convey my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
+As an expert and knowledgeable [Your field] I am confident that I will make a perfect fit to be considered for this job.

-Thank you for taking a look at my application.
-I am looking forward receiving your feedback.
+Thank you for taking the time to consider my application.
+I am looking forward to hearing from you.

 Sincerely,